-Most students propose their dissertation in the spring of the third year, in which case they may elect to register for two credits of dissertation residency credit (ECO 767) for the spring semester.
+Most students propose their dissertation in the spring of the third year.
+Students may register in ECO 757 during the semester they propose (can enroll one time only).
+Once the proposal is posted to their transcript they may elect to register for two credits of dissertation residency credit (ECO 767).
 Otherwise, they need to register for nine credits to be considered full time.